Saurabh23/mSRGAN-A-GAN-for-single-image-super-resolution-on-high-content-screening-microscopy-images./README.md

 ## 1. Train the miniVGG19 from scratch to classify protein sub cellular localisations across 13 classes

-Download the CYTO2017 dataset images
+Download the CYTO2017 dataset images [here]

 Train the miniVGG19 by: